brentleyjones/brentley.dev/src/posts/2020-12-15-Homebrew-on-M1.md

 description: A quick guide to getting Homebrew up and running on your new M1 Mac.
 date: 2020-12-16T02:14:34Z
 tags:
   - tips
-    - apple silicon
+  - Apple Silicon
 ---

 Currently running Homebrew natively on Apple Silicon is an "unsupported" configuration, so you'll have to jump through a few hoops: